UwUDev/Sumto/README.md

 # Sumto
-Tusom / Wordle / Motus and other games like that solver
+Tusmo / Wordle / Motus and other games like that solver

 # ⚠️ Note that the only supported language is French atm